UtahRETC/JavaProgrammer1Class2017/modules/module_15/module_15_outline.md

 - What is a request in general?
 Body, params, url, method.
 - What is a request handler?
 - JSON, converting to and converting from.
 How and why.
+- What is Spark?
+What is Gradle?

 ### During class

+1. Checkout the code, build, and run the application.
-1. Implement `GET /api/students`.
+2. Implement `GET /api/students`.
-2. Add the `lastName` property to the `Student` class along with all of the updates required to save that field from the client.
+3. Add the `lastName` property to the `Student` class along with all of the updates required to save that field from the client.